madebymadhouse/chopsticks-lean/README.md

 # chopsticks-lean

-Lean Discord bot for small communities and cheap VPS hosting.
+An intentially lean version of the Chopsticks Discord bot built open-source by Mad House ©

+> This custom build of Chopsticks is running on Samuel's VPS

-`chopsticks-lean` is a PostgreSQL/Redis-backed Discord bot focused on moderation, core server tooling, VoiceMaster temp rooms, and custom VC workflows.
-It is intentionally opinionated: one main bot process, no dashboard, no agents, no music stack, no Lavalink, no web app, and no AI voice orchestration layer.
+`chopsticks-lean` is a PostgreSQL/Redis-backed Discord bot focused on moderation, core server tooling, custom voice channel temp rooms, and custom community server workflows.
+It is intentionally lean: one main bot process, no dashboard, no agents, no music stack, no Lavalink, no web app, and no AI voice orchestration layer.
+A lean version of Chopsticks.

 ## Scope